hldohaga/upfnabp/final227.md

 The relationship between these two effects, UPF and Sodium, can be shown by studying both in the same population.
 This research aims to identify these two effects at the same time within a large representative cross-sectional population thereby answering this gap.
-This study also gives the opportunity to consider if there are associated factors and to understand the public health implications.
+This study also gives the opportunity to consider if there are associated factors and to understand the public health implications in response to the challenge set by SACN's statement on processed foods and health @sacnsta .

 ## Research Question